 - 2 Cloves Garlic, minced

-- 1 Heaping Cup Sliced Carrots
+- 1 Cup Sliced Carrots, heaping

-- 1½ Cups Broccoli, Trimmed and steamed
+- 1 1/2 Cups Broccoli, trimmed and steamed

-- ¾ Cup Sliced, Mini Bell Peppers
+- 3/4 Cup Mini Bell Peppers, sliced

-- 1 Heaping Cup Snow Peas
+- 1 Cup Snow Peas, heaping

 - Place in the fridge for 2 hours or up to 1 day.